fededim/OdisBackupCompare/README.md

 # OdisBackupCompare
-A tool for extracting the differences from two Volkswagen Odis XML backup files
+A tool for extracting the differences between two Volkswagen Odis XML backup files